What are the best double glazing windows companies?

 Our recommendation

-New windows are a long-term investment, and many homeowners require finance when making a purchase of this size.
-Britannia Windows is a good option if you require financing.
-It offers low-cost monthly financing, a Buy Now, Pay Later repayment scheme and 0% APR on purchases over £3,000.
+New windows are a long-term investment, and many homeowners require finance when making such large purchases.
+Britannia Windows is a good option for these buyers, offering low-cost monthly financing, a Buy Now, Pay Later repayment scheme and 0% APR on purchases over £3,000.

-The company is known for beautiful showrooms in a number of convenient locations, friendly service and efficient installation, making it a solid all-round option.
-As a smaller business (compared to some of the others on our list), Britannia’s range of design and colour options is impressive.
+Britannia is known for its beautiful showrooms in various convenient locations around South East England.
+The firm has a reputation for friendly service and efficient installation, making it a solid all-round option.
+Although Britannia is a smaller business than some of the giants on our list, it offers an impressive range of designs and colour options.

 Read our full Britannia Windows review.